-min = $$\sum{s,x} c(s, x) w(s, x)$$
+$$\min = \sum{s,x} c(s, x) w(s, x)$$

-$$\sum{s,x} w(s, x) = 1,$$ For each state s:
+subject to: $$\sum{s,x} w(s, x) = 1,$$

-$$\sum{x} w(s, x) = \sum{r,x} w(r, x) p(x, s).$$
+For each state s: $$\sum{x} w(s, x) = \sum{r,x} w(r, x) p(x, s).$$

 Notice the probability of going to state s depends only upon the action taken, x.
-Some descriptions of Markov Decision Processes give an apparently more general definition of the state transition process by letting the probability of state s depend not only upon the decision s, but also the previous state s.
-Thus, the transition matrix would be a three dimensional array, s, s.
+Some descriptions of Markov Decision Processes give an apparently more general definition of the state transition process by letting the probability of state s depend not only upon the decision x, but also the previous state r.
+Thus, the transition matrix would be a three dimensional array, p(r, x,s).
 By giving a suitably general definition of "decision", however, the format where the next state depends only upon the current decision can represent any situation representable with the three dimensional notation.
-For many practical problems, the s, s, notation is more natural.
+For many practical problems, the p(x,s) notation is more natural.
 For example, in an inventory system, if we decide to raise the inventory level to 15, the probability that the next state is 7 is usually independent of whether we raised the inventory level to 15 from an inventory level of 5 or of 6.
 Similarly, in a maintenance system, if we completely overhaul the system, the probability of the next state should be independent of the state before the overhaul.
 Another way of thinking about a decision is that it chooses the probability distribution from which nature chooses the next state.